justinfagnani/stampino/README.md

 # Stampino

-Stampino is a fast and extremely powerful HTML template system, where you write dynamic templates using real HTML `<template>` tags:
+Stampino is a fast and flexible HTML template system, where you write dynamic templates using real HTML `<template>` tags:

 ```html
 <template id="my-template">